AbdullahAlSolaiman/RockPaperScissors/README.md

 ```

-then install pygame:
+then run the game with python:
 ```sh
 $ python3 PaperRockScissors.py
 ```

 ### Side Notes
-Pickle is not safe to use, as [CVE-2019-6446](https://nvd.nist.gov/vuln/detail/CVE-2019-6446) and many other CVEs show us, the purpose was just to have fun.
+Pickle the library I am using to send and recieve object to my server is not safe to use, as [CVE-2019-6446](https://nvd.nist.gov/vuln/detail/CVE-2019-6446) and many other CVEs show us, the purpose was just to have fun.

 ### Todos